 Total operating loss decreased \$50.3 million to an operating income of \$7.1 million during 2002.
 Hospitality segment operating income decreased \$8.3 million to \$26.0 million in 2002 primarily as a result of decreased operating income of Gaylord Opryland.
-The operating loss of the attractions segment decreased \$6.6 million to an operating income of \$1.6 million in 2002 primarily as a result of increased operating income of Corporate Magic and the Grand Ole Opry.
-The operating loss of the corporate and other segment increased \$2.0 million to an operating loss of \$42.1 million in 2002 primarily because of the net change in the Company's pension plans.
+The operating loss of the Opry and Attractions Group segment decreased \$6.6 million to an operating income of \$1.6 million in 2002 primarily as a result of increased operating income of Corporate Magic and the Grand Ole Opry.
+The operating loss of the

+Corporate and Other segment increased \$2.0 million to an operating loss of \$42.1 million in 2002 primarily because of the net change in the Company's pension plans.